tepbuphatakim/nginx-configuration-docs/worker-processes.md

 # Worker processes

 Configure Nginx to run processes according to a given configuration.
-By changing this configuration you can set the Nginx to run at maxnimum hardware power.
+By changing this configuration you can set the Nginx to run at maximum hardware power.

 ```bash
 pid /var/run/custom.pid; # Reconfigure pid directory.